0xReki/0xreki.github.io/_posts/2019/2019-03-12-riichi-mahjong-clients-2019.md

 Of course, [Tenhou](https://tenhou.net/) runs on mobile.
 Basically, it's just the HTML5 client packaged into an app.
-Since extensions don't run on mobile you are stuck with a Japanese interface.
+Since extensions don't run on mobile, you are stuck with a Japanese interface.

 ### SEGA NET Mahjong MJ (セガNET麻雀 MJ) Mobile